LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 Setting the magnetic topology
 -----------------------------

-You can tell DivGeo which kind of magnetic topology you want the modelling grid to have.
-This can be done by :menuselection:`File --> Import --> Topology` and choose one of:
+In DivGeo is very easy to choose which kind of magnetic topology the modelling grid should have.
+You can choose it by opening :menuselection:`&File --> &Import --> &Topology` and choose one of:

    1. SN lower single-null
    2. SN-up upper single-null